gjones01/Ferrari-VS-McClaren-Race-Strategy/README.md

 ![McLaren Track Shot](images/MDuct.png "McLaren Track Shot")

-Brake ducts are important for cooling but are also integral to the aerodynamics of the car by reducing the *"outwash"* effect.
+As stated, brake ducts are important for cooling but are also integral to the aerodynamics of the car by reducing the *"outwash"* effect.
 Outwash is caused by the front tires generating turbulent air, disrupting the aerodynamics for the rest of the car.
-Therefore, brake ducts are designed to control and redirect air towards the floor, sidepods and posterior of the car while still cooling the brakes.
+Therefore, brake ducts are concurrently designed to control and redirect air towards the floor, sidepods and posterior of the car while still cooling the brakes.
 Below is a diagram of an older F1 car model, but still showcasing the general premise of brake ducts.
-The red rectangle highlights where the duct is located.
+The red rectangle highlights where the left front brake duct is located.
 The red arrows indicate where the air is directed after coming in contact with the brake ducts: